EPA sets toxins response plan amid criticism from lawmakers

 Scientific studies have found “associations” between the chemicals and cancer, thyroid disease, ulcerative colitis and other health issues.

-With communities around the country finding PFAS in their drinking water, Republican and Democratic lawmakers pressed Wheeler on PFAS during his confirmation process.
+With the Senate considering whether to confirm him as EPA chief, Democratic and Republican lawmakers have pressed Wheeler to establish mandatory limits for PFAS in public water systems.

-Republican Sen. Shelley Moore Capito, whose state of West Virginia was one of the first where PFAS-contaminated water systems were linked to health problems in people, voted for Wheeler’s appointment in committee earlier this month only after Wheeler privately assured her the EPA would tackle the problem.
+Republican Sen. Shelley Moore Capito, whose state of West Virginia was one of the first where PFAS contamination was linked to human health problems, said she voted for Wheeler’s appointment in committee earlier this month only after he privately assured her the EPA would tackle the problem.

-Capito was one of 20 senators writing Wheeler this month to demand mandatory limits on two phased-out versions of PFAS.
-They pressed Wheeler for other “immediate actions” to protect the public from other versions of the industrial compounds
+Capito was one of 20 senators who wrote to Wheeler demanding ceilings on two phased-out types of PFAS chemicals.
+They pressed Wheeler for other “immediate actions” to protect the public from other versions of the industrial compounds.

-Senate Minority Leader Chuck Schumer, D-N.Y., demanded earlier this month that the EPA set legal limits for PFAS in drinking water.
-If EPA balked, Wheeler “didn’t deserve” to be EPA head, Schumer said.
+Senate Minority Leader Chuck Schumer, D-N.Y., also called for legal limits and said if EPA balked, Wheeler “didn’t deserve” to run the agency.

-Environmental groups expect the EPA response to do little to move the agency forward from its 2018 pledges to tackle PFAS.
+But environmental groups said they expected the EPA response to do little to move the agency forward from its 2018 pledges to tackle PFAS.

 Scott Faber of the Environmental Working Group said that without firm action and deadlines, he expected the EPA announcement to be no more than a “plan to plan.”

-In the ABC interview, Wheeler also indicated that the agency would target those communities most affected.
+In the ABC interview, Wheeler also indicated that the agency would target communities most affected.

-“We know where the chemicals were manufactured, and we know a lot of the areas where they were actually used, so we’re going into those communities to see whether or not the water in those communities are contaminated, he said.
+“We need to make sure that every American regardless of ZIP code has safe, reliable drinking water,” he said, adding that “we haven’t slowed down, we’ve actually speeded up the process.”

 “It allows industry and federal agencies that should be actively cleaning up to sit back and say, ‘It’s a big mess, no one knows what the correct number is, so we won’t take any action until the confusion is settled,'” she said.